txthinking/brook/README.md

 - **--ipLimitWait**="": How long (s) to wait for recovery after exceeding ipLimitMax (default: 0)

 - **--log**="": Enable log.
 A valid value is file path or 'console'.
+Send SIGUSR1 to me to reset the log file on unix system.
 If you want to debug SOCKS5 lib, set env SOCKS5_DEBUG=true

+- **--pid**="": A file path used to store pid.
+Send SIGUSR1 to me to reset the --serverLog file on unix system

 - **--pprof**="": go http pprof listen addr, such as :6060